qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/live-connect-datasets.md

 For more information, see [Column Links](./column-links.md).

-### Set Up Geolocation Groups​
+## Set Up Geolocation Groups​

-If your data contains address information that you wish to display on any type of map chart, you need to create a Geolocation Group out of your desired address fields.
+If your data contains address information that you wish to display on any type of map chart, you must create a Geolocation Group out of your desired address fields.

 ![Set Up Geolocation Groups 1​](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/DatasetLive/dslive.10-8.0.png#thumbnail)

 ![Set Up Geolocation Groups​ 2](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/DatasetLive/dslive.11-8.0.png#thumbnail-60)

-To create a Geolocation Group you have to map your address data column or columns to the address type fields in the dialog.
-For example you may map the data column zip to the Postal/Zip Code field.
+To create a Geolocation Group, you have to map your address data column or columns to the address type fields in the dialog.
+For example, you may map the data column zip to the Postal/Zip Code field.
 Although any partial address is enough to create a Geolocation Group, mapping more columns, especially unique columns such as the country, helps create more accurate points on your map charts.

-### Use Formula Builder with Live Connect Datasets
+## Use Formula Builder with Live Connect Datasets
 ![formula-builder-standardized-syntax-82](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/formula-builder-20/formula-builder-standardized-syntax-82.png)

-Formula Builder provides two modes for creating formulas.
-In most cases, select **Standardized Syntax**.
-This mode enables you to create formulas using a standardized syntax that is compatible with any database connected to the Qrvey platform.
-To use the specific syntax of the database, select **Data Engine Syntax (legacy)**.
+Formula Builder provides two modes for creating formulas:
+- **Standardized Syntax** — (Most Common) This mode enables you to create formulas using a standardized syntax that is compatible with any database connected to the Qrvey platform.
+- **Data Engine Syntax (Legacy)** —  Uses the specific syntax of the database.

 For more information on Standardized Syntax, see [Using Standardized Syntax Mode](../03-Analyze/10-Formula%20Builder/using-standardized-syntax.md).

-### Optimize Live Connect Configuration
+## Optimize Live Connect Configuration

 The performance of your live connection may vary depending on the size of the dataset and the size of the database cluster.
 Performance issues may occur if the database cluster is not sized appropriately for the dataset.
-Qrvey recommends that your live connect data source returns results in under 30 seconds to prevent timeout errors.
+We recommend that your live connect data source returns results in under 30 seconds to prevent timeout errors.

 To ensure optimal performance, scale the infrastructure of your live connect data source by:
 - Loading a smaller dataset, if possible.